$0 Canada Provincial Nominee Program (Ontario) Guide — Quick-Start Checklist

 • Studied outside GTA (but not Northern Ontario): 8 points

-• Studied in GTA or Toronto: reduced or 0 points
+• Studied in Toronto: 0 points

 Graduate Stream-Specific Scoring